SubterraneanTenaciousTasmanians/Spotz/README.md

 # Spotz
-> An app that protects the user by providing parking rules based on location.
+> An application designed to display parking options based on location, date and time of day.

 ## Team

   - __Product Owner__: Adesola Harrison